 Finding: Complies as Proposed.
-As part of this master plan development process, the applicant has conducted a study determining the historic eligibility of the buildings on the site, SHPO has indicated that none of the buildings on the site are eligible to be listed on the National Register of Historic Places.
+As part of this master plan development process, the applicant has conducted a study determining the historic eligibility of the buildings on the site, the State Historic Preservation Office (SHPO) has indicated that none of the buildings on the site are eligible to be listed on the National Register of Historic Places.